compsecio/ctfbook/src/tools/hypervisors.md

 I find hypervisors to be a matter of personal preference -- each has a set of pros/cons.
 Some thoughts:

 ## VMware:
 * The flagship VMware hypervisors are run on the largest servers in the world and are hugely expensive.
 The company provides some of this functionality in desktop versions, VMware Player (Intel/AMD) and VMware Fusion (Mac).
 While these cost money, they provide them free for non-commercial and academic use.
 These are my personal choice.
-High quality networking options, display tuning, snapshots, etc.
+High quality networking options, display tuning, snapshots, etc. Fusion (Mac) can be found [here](https://www.vmware.com/products/fusion/fusion-evaluation.html) while Player (Intel/AMD) is [here](https://www.vmware.com/content/vmware/vmware-published-sites/us/products/workstation-player/workstation-player-evaluation.html.html).

 ## VirtualBox
 * Available [here](https://www.virtualbox.org/) Completely opposite of VMware...
 Open source and free.
 Very popular for hackers because of this.
 I wish it had better documentation, clipboard support, etc. But you can't beat the price.